alcionai/corso/website/docs/support/known-issues.md

 * Permissions/Access given to a site group can't be restored

-* If a link share is created for an item with inheritance disabled (via the Graph API), Corso does not restore any link shares on that item that may be inherited after that
+* If a link share is created for an item with inheritance disabled (via the Graph API), the link shares restored in that item will not be inheritable by children

+* Link shares with password protection cannot be restored